 Postgraduate Activity, the primary status upon graduation from Cornell (within six months after graduation).

 Employed, which includes self-employed, paid internship, and service organization with compensation/stipend, such as Peace Corps, AmeriCorps, or Teach for America.
 This category encompasses (a) working full-time, (b) working part-time, and (c) engaged in military service

 - Graduate or Professional School

 - Other, which includes: (a) unemployed and not seeking; (b) volunteering; (c) family or other caregiving (d) travel, (e) Time off or (f) other [write in].

 - Response Rate, number of survey responses divided by eligible number of graduates.
 At Cornell, the postgraduate survey is not mandatory.

 - Field of Occupation, area/field a particular job belongs to (e.g., research, accounting, human resources)

 - Employment Sector, area/industry of an employer/organization (e.g., manufacturing, technology, education)

-- Grad Field Areas - twenty six larger categories that encompass multiple subfields.
-It is beyond the scope of this page to list all categories but some categories are below.
+- Grad Field Areas - 26 larger categories that encompass multiple subfields.
+It is beyond the scope of this page to list all categories but some categories are listed below: